LouisOuellet/ftp-to-smb/docs/source/usage.rst

    Options:

+	 -a                     => Enable Archive Mode
-   -v                     => Enable Reporting Mode
+	                           This mode moves the transferred file in an archive folder instead of deleting it -v                     => Enable Reporting Mode
                              Input commands sent are stored in -e                     => Compile errors and warnings after execution